Matcha.Guide

 PerfectTed is a good buy if:

-- You make matcha lattes daily and want to grab powder with your weekly shop
+• You make matcha lattes and specifically want to grab powder with your weekly shop

-- You're new to matcha and want a low-commitment, accessible first purchase
+• You are new to matcha and want a low-commitment supermarket first purchase

-- You need matcha today and can't wait for delivery
+• You need matcha today and cannot wait for delivery

-- You drink matcha straight and want genuine ceremonial complexity
+• You drink matcha straight and want a smoother premium profile

 Compared with alternatives in same area